erickbytes/divbull/divbull.com/content/blog/The-Solar-Narrative-Vs-The-Stocks.md

 down -40% this morning on the solar credit termination news.
 In total, my solar investment loss has been $3,369.
 In theory, solar was a great investment idea.
 In practice, it was not for me.
 Perhaps I could chalk it up to poor timing and could have held longer.
-In the end, I harvested the losses to lower my tax bill, preventing another $1,062 of losses had I held on.
+In the end, I harvested the losses to lower my tax bill, preventing another $1,062 of capital loss had I held on.
 I fully believe Sunrun may go bankrupt someday.
 We'll see.

 Today, I'm only holding a small position in First Solar (FSLR) to invest in the solar industry.
 In my opinion, this company is the most likely to succeed of the 3 companies I had invested in,